0xa1d/0xa1d.github.io/cheatsheet.md

 This one is life-saviour, I use it on almost every Windows box
 ```
+# no authentication will be required
 impacket-smbserver share .

+# authentication will be required
+impacket-smbserver share . -user $USER -password $PASSWORD

+# smb2 support
+-smb2support
 ```
 Files in current directory available at `\\$HOST\share\$FILE`